jarle/remix-adonisjs-docs/docs/getting-started/quickstart.md

 The project follows the conventional AdonisJS structure, with the Remix application being placed in `resources/remix_app`.

+A good next step could be to follow our guide on how to build a [login flow](/hands-on/building-a-login-flow.md) for your new application.

 For implementation details/reference, refer to the official documentation for the two frameworks:
 - [Remix documentation](https://remix.run/docs/)
 - [AdonisJS documentation](https://docs.adonisjs.com/)